ECB easing signals knock euro, lift markets

 His remarks on Thursday, delivered after the ECB kept interest rates steady, appeared to confirm those suspicions, emphasising that the ECB is prepared to do whatever it takes to lift inflation back towards its target of just below 2 percent.

-The euro EUR= fell to a three-week low of $1.1140 after Draghi's news conference, down 1.8 percent on the day and on track for its biggest daily loss in seven months.
-It was also down by over 1 percent against sterling EURGBP=D4 and the yen EURJPY=.
+The euro fell to a three-week low of $1.11585 after Draghi's news conference, down 1.6 percent and on track for its biggest daily loss in two months.
+It was also down by over 1 percent against sterling and the yen.

 Bond yields and money market rates also fell sharply.
-Benchmark German two-year bond yields struck a record low of -0.322 percent DE2YT=TWEB, down over 7 basis points on the day as markets began to price in another cut to official rates.
+Benchmark German two-year bond yields struck a new record low of -0.322 percent, down over 7 basis points on the day as markets began to price in another cut to official rates.

-Italian 10-year yields IT10YT=TWEB recorded their biggest daily drop since June 2014, down over 15 basis points.
+The gap between German and British 10-year bond yields hit its widest in nearly three months, at 130.3 basis points, up seven on the day.

-European stock markets rose, with the pan-European FTSEurofirst 300 index .FTEU3 up 2.2 percent at a two-month high.
+European stock markets rose, with the pan-European FTSEurofirst 300 index up 1.2 percent at the day's highs.

 "The ECB's concerns over inflation is clearly the driving force and such negative language from the ECB President would imply that it is just a matter of time before further easing was undertaken," said Alex Lydall, senior trader at Foenix Partners.

-Beyond the euro zone, the Swiss franc fell over 1 percent against the dollar, while the Swedish, Norwegian and Danish crowns also weakened against the U.S. currency.
+Beyond the euro zone, the Swiss franc fell over 1 percent against the dollar, while the Swedish, Norwegian and Danish crowns also weakened.